-#admissionchat episode 2 welcomes Dr. James Greenwood to discuss diversity, equity, and inclusion in private schools.
+#admissionchat episode 2 welcomes Dr. James Greenwood, dean of diversity, equity and inclusion at Western Reserve Academy, to discuss diversity, equity, and inclusion in private schools.
 In a presentation to help families find a community that feels right to them, Dr. Greenwood outlines the steps schools are taking to foster anti-racism, tolerance, inclusion, and social justice.

 Key takeaways from the discussion: